Komonodrg-portfolio/---N---Home_Lab_Networking/README.md

 <img src="images/EVENGVM11.png" width="400"/> <img src="images/EVENGVM12.png" width="400"/>

 <details>
- <summary><h3><em><b>🛠️  "Troubleshooting..."</b></em></h3></summary>
+ <summary><h4><em><b>🛠️  "Troubleshooting..."</b></em></h4></summary>
  <br>
-<em>From within VM Window, there is an error message that neither virualization platforms "Intel VT-x or AMD V is found", as the option when creating the VM was greyed out.
-Even after enabling Virtualization in the BIOS, still had the same error:<br>
+<em>From within VM Window, there is an error message that neither virualization platforms "Intel VT-x or AMD V were found", as the option when creating the VM was greyed out.
+Even after re-ensuring the enabling of Virtualization in the BIOS, I still had the same error:<br>
 <br>
  <img src="images/EVENGVMFix1.png" width="400"/>

  Doing a quick ask of [CHATGPT](https://chatgpt.com/share/68d1a482-7b64-8000-a8bc-3f4b402d31bf) provided steps to assist in resolving the issue.<br>

- Don't be afraid to lean on the ease and benefits AI provides, as referring to the documentation can make it hard to find a solution to specific issues you may run into.
+ Don't be afraid to lean on the benefits AI provides, as referring to the documentation can make it hard to find a solution to  specific issues you may run into.
 After applying recommended fixes:<br>
  <br>
   <img src="images/EVENGVMFix2.png" width="400"/> <img src="images/EVENGVMFix3.png" width="400"/>